 4 Not Getting Professional Tech Packs Made

-When we asked Boris Hodakel what his number one tip is for starting a clothing line, the founder of Sewport , a digital platform connecting designers and factories , the answer was all about tech packs; “Have a tech pack for every item before even going into sampling”.
+When we asked Boris Hodakel what his number one tip is for starting a clothing line, the founder of Sewport, the digital platform connecting designers and factories , the answer was all about tech packs; “Have a tech pack for every item before even going into sampling”.
 This helps to prevent wasted time and money trying to create samples without any accuracy.

-The fee of tech pack creation is much smaller than the money you’ll waste having to re-sample multiple times due to easily avoidable errors in trims, stitching or even lining details just because you haven’t provided the factory with specific instructions.
+The fee of tech pack creation is much smaller than the money you’ll waste on production costs having to re-sample multiple times due to easily avoidable errors in trims, stitching or even lining details just because you haven’t provided the factory and pattern maker with specific instructions.

 Having a clear and detailed tech pack ready for each and every piece in the collection also gives you reassurance that if your samples arrive with a problem, you have proof of your original instruction to the factory.
 If you’re unsure how to begin building your collection of tech packs, find the perfect professional to assist through the Sewport platform.